j2objc-contrib/j2objc-gradle/FAQ.md

 ### How do I include Java files from additional source directories?

-In order to include source files from sources different than ``src/main/java`` you have to [modify the Java plugin's sourceSet(s)](https://docs.gradle.org/current/userguide/java_plugin.html#N11FD1).
+In order to include source files from sources different than `src/main/java` you have to [modify the Java plugin's sourceSet(s)](https://docs.gradle.org/current/userguide/java_plugin.html#N11FD1).
-For example, if you want to include files from ``src-gen/base`` both into your JAR and (translated) into your Objective C libraries, then add to your ``build.gradle``:
+For example, if you want to include files from `src-gen/base` both into your JAR and (translated) into your Objective C libraries, then add to your `shared/build.gradle`:

     sourceSets {
         main {